-As a scholar and educator, her research in recent years has involved finding ways to enhance conceptual understanding in mathematics.
-Her Action Research work mainly focussed on Cumulative Assessments, Student-Designed Culminating Projects, Instructional Rubrics, Best Fit Differentiated Instruction Models, and Cultivating positive mindsets to demonstrate Sustainable Development Goals through student models to address global challenges.
+As a scholar and educator, her research in recent years has involved finding ways to enhance conceptual understanding of mathematics.
+Her Action Research work mainly focused on Cumulative Assessments, Student-Designed Culminating Projects, Instructional Rubrics, Best Fit Differentiated Instruction Models, and Cultivating positive mindsets to demonstrate Sustainable Development Goals through student models to address global challenges.

 Ms. Andrikopoulos has also created school videos through the ACS Media Studio as she has implemented various processes with her students in and out of the classroom on Project-Based Learning.

-Ms. Andrikopoulos enjoys traveling, exploring new places, and spending time around family.
+Ms. Andrikopoulos enjoys traveling, exploring new places, and spending time with family.

 Moros, Sophia, Director of Early Childhood Programs

-Sophia Moros was born and raised in Chicago, Illinois, where she completed her studies at St. Xavier University, earning a Bachelor of Science Degree in Elementary Education with a minor in Literature and a Master of Arts Degree in Reading.
-Ms. Moros is currently an Educational Doctoral (EdD) candidate at the University of Illinois, Urbana, pursuing a degree in Learning Design and Leadership.
+Sophia Moros was born and raised in Chicago, Illinois.
+She completed her studies at St. Xavier University, earning a Bachelor of Science Degree in Elementary Education with a minor in Literature, and a Master of Arts Degree in Reading.
+Currently, Ms. Moros is a candidate for an Educational Doctoral (EdD) degree at the University of Illinois, Urbana, focusing on Learning Design and Leadership.

-She takes great pride in being a member of ACS Athens Community Schools and is excited to kick off the 2022 school year with her creative design of the Early Childhood Mascot, named Conscious Cub.
+Ms. Moros firmly believes in establishing safe, nurturing, imaginative, hands-on, and empowering environments for young learners.
+She takes immense pride in her affiliation with ACS Athens Community Schools and looks forward with great enthusiasm to the 2023 school year, marked by her creative design of the Early Childhood Mascot, named Conscious Cub.